geoneill12/OTTER_Multicycle_STM32_Programmer/README.md

 By integrating a programming module onto the OTTER, we can access the memory directly, and overwrite the contents with the help of a microcontroller.
 This project uses the NUCLEO-L476RG board to do exactly that, and can over-write memory at a data rate of 1.65 MB/s!
 (Megabytes!).

-Refer the to file "OTTER Programmer Procedure" for a step-by-step breakdown on how to set everything up.
+Refer the to file "OTTER_Programmer_Procedure.pdf" for a step-by-step breakdown on how to set everything up.

 Happy programming!